Get Your Home Ready for Guests

 If space is too tight in your guest bedroom for a bedside table and dresser, install a line of slim drawers along the wall to serve both functions.
 Guests don't need a lot of drawers, so a single row offers enough space for personal items.

-Guests will greatly appreciate having a flat surface to rest their suitcases for unpacking -- here a bench stores small baskets filled with extra linens and can also support a suitcase.
+Guests will greatly appreciate having a flat surface to rest their suitcases for unpacking.
+For bonus storage, slide small baskets filled with extra linens beneath a bedroom bench that can also support a suitcase.
 Clear tabletops and dresser tops, too, so your guests have a place to put their reading material, toiletries, and belongings.

 While the point of a visit is to spend time with each other, a television in the guest room acknowledges the fact that your guests may not want to go to bed as early as you do, or may wake up earlier and want to catch the weather forecast.
 A wall-mount TV above the fireplace takes up little space and is perfectly suited for the guest room.